 Example: A participant starts training in Fiscal Year 2010 (FY’10) and is informed that he or she may be eligible to receive a nonmonetary incentive.
 The training will not be completed until FY’11, so the Board must budget accordingly.

-To evaluate the effectiveness of strategies for the provision of non-monetary incentives, Boards must ensure that once Choices participants have been determined to be eligible for a non-monetary incentive that accurate documentation is entered into TWIST.
+To evaluate the effectiveness of strategies for the provision of non-monetary incentives, Boards must ensure that once Choices participants have been determined to be eligible for a non-monetary incentive that accurate documentation is entered into WorkInTexas.com..

 B-1104: On-the-Job Training and Customized Training Services